 Don’t Double Wash Your Dishes: Save Water, Energy, and Time by Skipping the Pre-Rinse

-When it comes to washing dishes, many of us fall into the habit of double washing—first rinsing plates and utensils by hand before placing them in the dishwasher.
-While it may seem like a good idea to get dishes extra clean, this common practice actually wastes a surprising amount of water, energy, and time.
+When it comes to washing dishes, many people fall into the habit of double washing, first rinsing plates and utensils by hand before placing them in the dishwasher.
+While it may feel like a way to ensure cleaner dishes, this common practice can actually waste a significant amount of water, energy, and time.

-Modern dishwashers are engineered to handle dirty dishes with food residue, so that extra pre-rinse step isn’t just unnecessary—it’s inefficient and environmentally costly.
+Modern dishwashers are engineered to handle dishes with food residue.
+In most cases, that extra pre-rinse step is unnecessary and less efficient than simply scraping and loading.

-In this blog, we’ll explore why double washing your dishes isn’t helping, how skipping the pre-rinse can make a big difference, and practical tips to get sparkling clean dishes while conserving resources.
+In this blog, we’ll explore why double washing your dishes isn’t helpful, how skipping the pre-rinse can make a difference, and practical tips to still get sparkling clean results while conserving resources.

 Why Do People Double Wash Their Dishes?